Logz.io uses tokens to manage data shipping for logs, metrics, and traces; permissions for dashboard sharing links; and for API authorizations.

 The type of token you use depends on what you’re trying to do.
 Read on to see your options.

 Send data to your account

-The short answer: Log shipping token or Metrics shipping token
+The short answer: Log shipping token, Metrics shipping token, or Tracing shipping token

 The shipping token tells Logz.io which account to send your data to.
 Every account has its own tokens.

 You can click any Token to copy it with one-click.

 - Learn more about managing your Log shipping tokens